sheybusta/Building-blocks-js/README.md

 ```
    - do...while

-  There is a variation in while structure
+  There is a variation on the while structure

   ```
   initializer